Skip to Content Top

 If icicles tend to form on your roof, one of the solutions could be to install proper troughs and ensure that they’re clog-free.
 Adding a heating cable inside these troughs could also prevent freezing in winter months.

-Keep in mind that preventing icicle forming on the roof if you don’t have troughs or gutters is quite challenging, as having a functioning drainage system is extremely important.
+Keep in mind that preventing icicles from forming on the roof if you don’t have troughs or gutters is quite challenging, as having a functioning drainage system is extremely important.

 Persistent and substantial icicle forming and ice damming could be a warning that your attic requires additional insulation.
 In this case, you may want to reach out to an experienced insulating contractor and schedule a consultation to find the best insulation solution and avoid potential water damage, as well as increased energy costs.